-The fan connectors support cooling fans.
+The fan connectors support cooling fans of 350 mA-740 mA (8.88 W max.) or a total of 3.15 A-6.66 A (53.28 W max.) at +12V.
 Connect the fan cables to the fan connectors on the motherboard, ensuring that the black wire of each cable matches the ground pin of the connector.

 - DO NOT forget to connect the fan cables to the fan connectors.
 Insufficient air flow inside the system may damage the motherboard components. - These are not jumpers!
-DO NOT place jumper caps on the fan connectors! - All fans feature the ASUS Fan Speed Control technology.
+DO NOT place jumper caps on the fan connectors! - All fans feature the ASUS Smart Fan technology.